 Let’s talk about financial hardships because once in a while, a financial hardship will happen.
 They can occur from job loss or a difficult financial situation.

-In this post, we’re going to go over what to do when a financial hardship strikes, including ways to cut your expenses immediately and ways to protect yourself from future hardships.
+In this post, I’ll discuss what to do when a financial hardship strikes, including ways to cut your expenses immediately and protect yourself from future hardships.

 Financial hardships come in a variety of forms.
 Some examples of financial hardships include: